-Her formal name is Ginger Pye, from a really sweet children’s book by that name, and yes, she’s pretty much a ginger color, but with some white mixed in nowadays.
+Her formal name is Ginger Pye, from a really sweet children’s book by that name, and yes, she’s pretty much a ginger color, but with a lot more white mixed in on her face nowadays.

 Oh, and by searching the yard for cat poop, which is disgusting to everyone but Ginger.
-Nutro (for seniors) is the actual dog food we feed her—obviously dullsville compared to trash and cat poop.
+Nutro (for seniors) is the actual dog food we feed her—obviously dullsville compared to scraps, trash, and cat poop.

 How to Live a Long and Healthy Life, à la Ginger

 Basically Ginger is here to tell you that you can eat like a junkyard dog and still live a long and happy life.
 In fact, I believe that Ginger’s philosophy is that you should eat like a junkyard dog if you plan to live a long and happy life.

 Here’s Ginger on Christmas morning 2019—not an exciting movie or anything, but clearly the old girl’s got a spring in her step.

 For any dog with a few years on ’em, Ginger’s list of ailments isn’t long at all.
 She takes a daily carprofen (basically ibuprofen) for her achy joints, and she takes an eye drop twice a day for a speck of an ulcer inside her right eye.

 We also give her a fish oil capsule every day and a supplement called Dasuquin (which we call her “dayquan”), but those aren’t from the vet.